w3c/wai-intro-wcag/content/new-in-22.md

 Briefly:
 * Ensure targets meet a minimum size or have sufficient spacing around them.
-* Why: Some peole with physical impairments canoot click small buttons that are close together.
+* Why: Some people with physical impairments cannot click small buttons that are close together.

-<p class="persona"><a href="https://www.w3.org/WAI/people-use-web/user-stories/#retiree">Retiree</a> with hand tremor:</p>
+<p class="persona">For example, a <a href="https://www.w3.org/WAI/people-use-web/user-stories/#retiree">retiree</a> with hand tremor:</p>
 <div class="quotes">
   <ul>
     <li>